 9. It causes us to LISTEN.

 Most people don’t even realize that the microphone on their phone captures mono audio.
+They also don’t realize that a phone recording, while convenient, doesn’t have the depth to it that recording with a proper microphone gives you.
 When we have a device that allows us to capture sound the way we hear it, like the Hooke Verse (www.hookeaudio.com) we begin to consciously think about the way our world sounds.

 10. A new era of audio based marketing.